Boost your savings with a

 You can open a LISA if you’re aged 18 to 39 and a UK resident for tax purposes.
 Tax rules may change and depend on individual circumstances.

-How long can I save in a Lifetime ISA?
+How long can you pay into a Lifetime ISA?

-Lifetime ISAs (LISAs) are best viewed as a medium to long-term investment.
-If you are planning to use your LISA for a deposit on your first home and are looking to buy a home in the next 3 years, then our LISA may not be right for you.
+LISAs are best viewed as medium to long-term investments.
+If you are planning to use your LISA for a deposit on your first home and are looking to buy a home in the next three years, our LISA may not be right for you.

 Because the Lifetime ISA is designed to be held for a number of years, the rules and regulations covering their operation and tax status may change in the future.
 You won’t pay tax on your investment, but it’s worth remembering that tax is automatically deducted from share dividends and that tax cannot be reclaimed.
 These tax rules also depend on your individual circumstances.

 To open a Foresters LISA, you can choose to contribute regular amounts from £50 per month by Direct Debit, or invest a lump sum of at least £500.
 You are then able to invest lump sums of a minimum of £250 as top ups.
 Or if you prefer, you can use a combination of both, as long as your total contribution is not more than £4,000 per tax year.
 As LISAs are designed to be held for a number of years, the limit on annual contributions may change in the future.

 Even your parents or grandparents can help